utkarshcmu/grafana.org/content/blog/2017-03-07-new-website-and-rebranding.md

 To further simplify things we are combining our website's into one, meaning **grafana.org**, **grafana.net** and **raintank.io** are all being combined to one new site on [grafana.com](https://grafana.com).
-This new site will provide Grafana downloads, plugins & dashboard repositories, hosting services, forum & support services.
+This new site will provide Grafana downloads, plugins & dashboard repositories, hosting, forum & support services.

 ### What does this mean for Grafana